 The city of London is now packed with luxury hotels and the slow down in growth of premium accommodation is showing little sign of stopping, with thousands more rooms being added to the capitals portfolio between now and the end of the decade.
-Read on to find out about the latest luxury hotels to have opened in the city and what’s new for 2019.
+Read on to find out about the latest luxury hotels to have opened in the city and what’s new for 2019 and 2020.

 Situated on a prominent corner of Marylebone’s Portman Square, the 249-room hotel, which is owned and developed by L+R Hotels, will feature a signature Nobu bar and outdoor terrace, a 600-person ballroom, gym, wellness facilities and meeting spaces.
 Conceptualised by award-winning David Collins Studio, in conjunction with Make Architects, Nobu Hotel London Portman Square will apply a contemporary approach to both aesthetics and hospitality, using natural materials and effortlessly blending modern luxury with minimalist Japanese tradition.
 The hotel will bring to life signature philosophies from Nobu Hospitality – the globally established lifestyle brand founded by Nobu Matsuhisa, Robert De Niro and Meir Teper – including sincerity, individuality and a passion for service, whilst delivering omotenashi, a Japanese hospitality style embodied by the Nobu brand.
 Exceptional craftsmanship will be seen throughout the hotel, with David Collins Studio’s concept creating a sense of uniformity, flow, richness and welcoming warmth of the Nobu brand.